EVerest/everest-demo/README.md

 - Mac OS
   - EVerest Demos are currently NOT supported on M1 chips
+  - On x86 chips, no additional steps needed, move to [Install and Set-up](Install-and-Set-up)
 - Linux
   - No additional steps needed, move to [Install and Set-up](Install-and-Set-up)
 - Windows